 What does the process of a “typical” injury action through litigation look like for clients?
 This three part series will help describe what to expect.
 What follows is the first step to describing how personal injury action develops from the accident scene onwards until the end of the settlement of the file.
 This will help inform you what to expect in the settlement process.
 In this post, the Treatment Phase.

-If you’re in an accident, it is very important for you to seek out medical assistance as quickly as possible.
+If you’re in an accident, it is crucial to seek out medical assistance as quickly as possible.
 Get the best possible care and ensure you start documenting the symptoms you are suffering immediately.

 Document Symptoms and Treatments